-"pertaining to Carthage," 1530s, from Latin Punicus, earlier Poenicus "Carthaginian," originally "Phoenician" (adj.), Carthage having been founded as a Phoenician colony, from Poenus (n.), from Greek Phoinix "Phoenician" (see Phoenician).
-Carthaginians were proverbial among the Romans as treacherous and perfidious.
-Punic Wars were three wars between the Romans and the Carthaginians fought 264-146 B.C.E.
-Related: Punical (early 15c.).
+"pertaining to or characteristic of Carthage or Carthaginians," 1530s, from Latin Punicus, earlier Poenicus "Carthaginian," originally "Phoenician" (adj.), Carthage having been founded as a Phoenician colony, from Poenus (n.), from Greek Phoinix "Phoenician" (see Phoenician).
+As a noun, "the (Semitic) language of Carthage," by 1670s.